TheDigitalCatOnline/blog_source/pelican/content/emacs-configuration-for-python-javascript-terraform-and-blogging.markdown

 (global-set-key (kbd "C-<delete>") 'kill-whitespace-or-word)
 ```

 Last, as I have a rotating wallpaper with screenshots from my favourite films I like to see them behind the editor and the terminal, so I enable a little bit of transparency.
+I like this to be callable as an interactive function as I might want to remove the transparency, for example when sharing the screen, as that way the text might be easier to read.

 ``` lisp
 ;; Set transparency of emacs